difftastic

 :config (difftastic-bindings-mode))

-`difftastic-magit-show' in `magit-diff' and `magit-blame' transient
+- `M-RET' to `difftastic-magit-show' in `magit-blame' transient prefix and

-`difftastic-bindings-keymaps'.
-You need to turn the
+change default bindings.
+You need to toggle the `difftastic-bindings-mode'

-`difftastic-bindings-mode' off and on again to apply the changes.
+off and on again to apply the changes.

 The `difftastic-bindings=mode' was designed to have minimal dependencies